8-meter band: Late 20th century

-At the same time NTIA publishes U.S. National Spectrum Requirements: Projections and Trends.
-Future spectrum requirements for the amateur and the amateur-satellite services were contained in responses to the Notice provided by ARRL and AMSAT including narrow spectrum allocations (e.g.. five, 50 kHz slots) in the range of 30 and 50 MHz.
-As noted, the request for additional narrow spectrum allocations for propagation experimentation needs to be studied for technical compatibility.
+At the same time NTIA published U.S. National Spectrum Requirements: Projections and Trends.
+Future spectrum requirements for the amateur and the amateur-satellite services were contained in responses to the Notice provided by ARRL and AMSAT including narrow spectrum allocations (e.g. five 50 kHz slots) in the 30~50 MHz range.
+As noted in the report, the requested narrow spectrum allocations for propagation tests need to be studied for compatibility with current users of the frequencies.

+21st Century

 The International Amateur Radio Union (IARU) in Region 1 is currently encouraging member societies to try to obtain propagation beacon permissions at 40 MHz and 60 MHz.
 However any action on a CEPT or ITU allocation is considered premature and explicitly ruled out at this stage.